Invariant Hilbert schemes and desingularizations of quotients by classical groups: Introduction and statement of the main results

 Then the restriction

 is a projective birational morphism.

 \begin{question} In which cases is the Hilbert-Chow morphism, possibly restricted to the main component, a desingularization of $W/\!/G$? \end{question}

-When $G$ is a finite group, we recall some relevant results: \begin{itemize} \item If $\dim(W)=2$, then $\HH$ is always a smooth variety.
-In particular, if $W=k^2$ and if $G \subset SL(W)$, then Ito and Nakamura showed that $\gamma$ is the minimal desingularization of the quotient surface $W/G$ (see \cite{IN1,IN2}). \item If $\dim(W)=3$ and $G \subset SL(W)$, Bridgeland, King and Reid showed, using homological methods, that once again $\HH$ is a smooth variety and that $\gamma$ is a crepant desingularization of $W/G$ (see \cite{BKR}). \item If $\dim(W)=4$ and $G \subset SL(W)$, then $\HH$ can be singular.
-For instance, if $G \subset SL_2$ is the binary tetrahedral group and if $W$ is the direct sum of two copies of the defining representation, then Lehn and Sorger showed that $\HH$ has two irreducible components but that $\HHp$ is smooth (see \cite{LS}). \end{itemize} However, when $G$ is infinite, this question is open and completely unexplored.
+When $G$ is a finite group, Ito and Nakamura defined the $G$-Hilbert scheme $G$-$\Hilb(W)$ as the closure of the set of the free $G$-orbits in the fixed point subscheme of the punctual Hilbert scheme of $|G|$ points in $W$ (see \cite{IN1,IN2}).
+In particular, if $G$ acts freely on $W$, then the $G$-Hilbert scheme $G$-$\Hilb(W)$ coincides with the main component $\HHHp$.
+The case where $G$ is a finite subgroup of $SL_n$ acting on the defining representation $k^n$ has been extensively studied; let us recall some relevant results: \begin{itemize} \item If $\dim(W)=2$, then $\HHH$ is always a smooth variety.
+In particular, if $W=k^2$ and if $G \subset SL(W)$, then Ito and Nakamura showed that $\gamma$ is the minimal desingularization of the quotient surface $W/G$ (see [loc. cit.]). \item If $\dim(W)=3$ and $G \subset SL(W)$, Bridgeland, King and Reid showed, using homological methods, that once again $\HHH$ is a smooth variety and that $\gamma$ is a crepant desingularization of $W/G$ (see \cite{BKR}). \item If $\dim(W)=4$ and $G \subset SL(W)$, then $\HHH$ can be singular.
+For instance, if $G \subset SL_2$ is the binary tetrahedral group and if $W$ is the direct sum of two copies of the defining representation, then Lehn and Sorger showed that $\HHH$ has two irreducible components but that $\HHHp$ is smooth (see \cite{LS}). \end{itemize} However, when $G$ is infinite, this question is open and completely unexplored.
 In this article, we study the case where $G$ is a classical group and $W$ is a classical representation of $G$.
-We then show that the invariant Hilbert scheme $\HH$ is still a desingularization of $W/\!/G$ in "small" cases (but not in general).
+We then show that the invariant Hilbert scheme $\HHH$ is still a desingularization of $W/\!/G$ in "small" cases (but not in general).
 In addition, unlike the case where $G$ is finite, it may happen that $W/\!/G$ is smooth but $\nu$ is not flat; then $\gamma$ is not an isomorphism.

 Let $V$, $V'$, $V_1$ and $V_2$ be vector spaces of dimension $n$, $n'$, $n_1$ and $n_2$ respectively.
 We consider the following cases: \begin{enumerate} \item $G=SL(V)$ acting naturally on $W:=\Hom(V',V)=V^{\oplus n'}$, the direct sum of $n'$ copies of the defining representation; \item $G=O(V)$ acting naturally on $W:=\Hom(V',V)=V^{\oplus n'}$; \item $G=Sp(V)$, with $n$ even, acting naturally on $W:=\Hom(V',V)=V^{\oplus n'}$; \item $G=GL(V)$ acting naturally on $W:=\Hom(V_1,V) \oplus \Hom(V,V_2)=V^{\oplus n_1} \oplus V^{* \oplus n_2}$, the direct sum of $n_1$ copies of the defining representation and $n_2$ copies of its dual. \end{enumerate}